-The number one reason you may consider giving your pet CBD before visiting the vet is to calm anxiety.
+The number one reason dog owners may consider giving CBD before visiting the vet is to calm anxiety.
 A number of studies have linked CBD to anxiolytic effects.
 In fact, one study found that CBD helped to reduce aggressive behaviors induced by anxiety in shelter dogs.
 Even for humans, CBD is often said to have mild relaxing effects.
 For dogs, it’s often just enough to take the edge off of a stressful situation.

 If your pet is experiencing pain or discomfort, it may worsen anxious behaviors when visiting the vet.
 Luckily, CBD may also help to reduce symptoms related to pain or inflammation, which could help your pet feel more at ease all around.